-The Active Lives Survey for Children and Young people was launched in the 2017/2018 academic year.
-Designed by Sport England, the Department for Education (DfE), the Department for Health (DfH), and the Department for Digital Culture Media and Sport (DCMS), its purpose is to gain a detailed insight into the current physical activity habits of the nation's children and young people (aged 5 to 16).
+The Active Lives Survey (ALS) for Children and Young people was launched in the 2017/2018 academic year, designed by Sport England, Department for Education (DfE), Department for Health (DfH), and the Department for Digital Culture Media and Sport (DCMS).
+Its purpose is to gain a detailed insight into the current physical activity habits of the nation's children and young people (aged 5 to 16).

 Data collected through the process will be used by Sport England and central government to shape and unlock investment in physical activity both nationally and locally for years to come.
 Sport England has outlined their intentions for the survey to inform the Childhood Obesity Plan, Primary PE and Sports Premium, and other departmental programmes in the near future.